 It is not our usual policy to allow teachers to enrol on more than one sustained course (TAM, PALM, TFM, TM, TS, TD) at the same time.
 Please contact us at [email protected] before making multiple course applications.

 The TS1 assignment is the only work that delegates hand in.
 The assignment requires you to answer questions based around data sets and probability.
 Use of technology is encouraged and an explanation of how the topics could be introduced and taught in the classroom is expected.
 To receive a certificate at the end of your TS1 course you will need to submit and pass the TS1 assignment.
 Certification is optional but we strongly encourage you to submit an assignment anyway to help you consolidate what you have learnt.
 In the past most teachers have chosen to submit an assignment.

 We vary face-to-face study day locations.
 Recently study day locations have included London, Coventry, Manchester or Leeds.

 Sustained Professional Development

-Online classroom and virtual study days
+Online classroom and study days in London or online